Our Fall events are made possible by the Lowcountry Quarterly Arts Grant.

 After seven months, AJ Johnson left for Atlanta, GA to pursue his career, and Unspoken Word regular Matthew Foley stepped into a leadership role.
 Foley had been hosting an open mic in West Ashley’s Avondale neighborhood called Poetry Night @ 827.
 Marcus Amaker, longtime poet-graphic-designer-beat-maker-musician-extraordinaire became more and more involved, collaborating with Unspoken via Charleston Poets.
 In summer 2014, Unspoken Word regulars and poets from around the city collaborated for the Word Perfect Poetry Show at the Charleston Music Hall.

 In 2015, King Dusko closed, prompting The Unspoken Word to move to a new venue.
 It found two new homes in Elliotborough MiniBar and Pure Theater, where it held open mics and poetry slams respectively.
 Throughout 2016, The Unspoken Word expanded to various other venues such as Harold’s Cabin and Eclectic Café.
 Local poets began also to take part in Typewriter Poetry sessions on Saturday mornings at the Charleston Farmer’s Market.
-Today, the Unspoken Word operates primarily out of Eclectic Café & Vinyl on Spring Street.

 The organization hopes to continue bringing poetry to the community for many years.